isdaniel/pgdatatypes_plus/README.md

 3. **Region Mapping**: Uses the official Taiwan region code mapping (A-Z excluding some letters)
 4. **Case Handling**: Input is automatically converted to uppercase for consistency

+### Geohash Functions
+1. **Precision Range**: Supports precision levels 1-12; higher precision provides more accuracy but longer strings
+2. **Coordinate Bounds**: Works with standard geographic coordinate ranges (latitude: -90 to 90, longitude: -180 to 180)
+3. **Approximation**: Geohash encoding/decoding introduces small coordinate approximation errors based on precision level
+4. **Spatial Accuracy**: Distance estimation using geohash similarity is approximate; use PostGIS for precise distance calculations
+5. **Grid Boundaries**: Geohash grid cells have discrete boundaries; nearby points may have different geohashes if they cross cell boundaries

 ## License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.